AlgoMaster Logo

 Why Does DIP Matter?

-1. Decoupling: High-level modules become independent of the nitty-gritty details of low-level modules.
+1. Decoupling.
+High-level modules become independent of the nitty-gritty details of low-level modules.
+Your business logic does not care whether emails go through Gmail, Outlook, or carrier pigeon.

-2. Flexibility & Extensibility: Need to switch from Gmail to Outlook?
+2. Flexibility and Extensibility.
+Need to switch from Gmail to Outlook?
 Or add an SMS provider?
-Easy.
-Just create a new class that implements the shared abstraction and "plug it in."
-The high-level module doesn't need to change.
+Just create a new class that implements the shared abstraction and plug it in.
+The high-level module does not need to change at all.

 Let's refactor our original example step-by-step using DIP.